 correspondence school (with a major in English Lit),

 edited the prison paper, sewed for the homeless, and

 find fault with her prison record, she was again

-Faith, The Long Prison Journey of Leslie Van
+Karlene Faith, The Long Prison Journey of Leslie

 In September 1967, twenty-year-old Patricia Krenwinkel joined the Family, leaving behind her Manhattan Beach apartment, her car, her job, and even her last paycheck.
 She joined many other Family members on a drug-and-sex-filled eighteen-month tour of the American West in an old school bus, before settling into Spahn ranch in 1969.
 At her sentencing, Krenwinkel idealized the Family's early days: "We were just like wood nymphs and wood creatures.
 We would run through the woods with flowers in our hair, and Charles would have a small flute."

 In August 1969, Krenwinkel participated in the murders at the Tate and LaBianca residences.
 At the Tate home, Krenwinkel dragged Abigail Folger from her bedroom to the living room, fought with her, and stabbed her.
 Later she would say, "I stabbed her and I kept stabbing her."
 Asked about how it felt, she replied, "Nothing--I mean, what is there to describe?
 It was just there, and it was right."
 The next night, Krenwinkel stabbed Rosemary LaBianca and carved the word "WAR" on Leno LaBianca's stomach.